ReviewMyContract.aiReview My Contract

 *Consulting and Professional Services.* Consultants, contractors, developers, designers, and other service providers frequently access confidential client information in the course of their work.
 An NDA before or alongside a services agreement establishes what information is confidential, the consultant's obligations, and what happens after the engagement ends.
 Many consultants also disclose their own proprietary methodologies, tools, and pricing structures — in which case a mutual NDA is essential.

 *Investor Due Diligence.* Startups presenting to potential investors share pitch decks, financial projections, technology roadmaps, cap tables, and competitive intelligence.
 While many early-stage investors are reluctant to sign NDAs before an initial pitch, NDAs become appropriate once deeper due diligence begins — particularly if source code, clinical data, or specific technical IP is being shared.
-Founders should understand that an NDA signed at the term-sheet stage typically governs all information shared during due diligence, including in data rooms.
+Founders should understand that an NDA signed at the term-sheet stage typically governs all information shared during due diligence, including in virtual data rooms.

 What to Do